Back to first presentation slide

 Printing readable line weights on paper

 In the construction document images below, the colors used served an important dual purpose: First, they represented a hint of the actual materials that were specified for this building.
-A very important element to see on the computer screen, as elevations evolve into wall sections, construction details, etc. Second, and perhaps more importantly, the colors actually control the line weights that appear on the final printed drawings.
+Second, and perhaps more importantly, the colors actually control the line weights that appear on the final printed drawings.
+That includes building sections, wall sections, construction details, etc. (View larger versions for more detail.)

 Images courtesy of T. W. Layman Associates - Encino, California